This stream is open from November 1 - 30, 2023

 The Youth Empowerment Stream will provide small grants from $2,500 – $5000 to youth-led projects happening in urban, rural, and remote communities across Canada.
 The focus of this stream is to fund new and emerging micro-projects that focus on increasing the resilience, engagement, and wellness of youth.
 Projects must be led by 2+ Indigenous youth (ages 15-29).
 Youth leaders (grantees) will receive innovative mentorship, training, and capacity-building opportunities throughout the project.
-The Youth Empowerment Stream can be used as a stepping stone to implement a new idea or start your work with a project idea.

 There is a priority in this stream to support: